jimhigson/oboe.js/README.md

 Oboe isn't a replacement for full-blown streaming.
 But for many cases it combines the simplicity of downloading with the progressiveness of streaming.
 Debugging is easier than full-blown streaming because everything is visible the REST
 way: just point a browser at a URL to check what's there.

+# Status

+Just hitting v1.0.0.
+Project is still quite fluid but an API is settling down.
+Patches and suggestions most welcome.

+BSD licenced.

 # More use cases